-Similarly, Clare Awino from Buduma Secondary school narrated how she ended up a single mother.”I was cheated by a man who i thought really loved me and later when he found out that i was pregnant he changed his phone line and i was left alone.Now i have baby boy who i am supposed to take care of with the help of my parents.My parents have made plans for me to go back to school and leave the baby with them.
+Similarly, Clare Awino from Buduma Secondary school narrated how she ended up a single mother.”I was cheated by a man who I thought really loved me and later when he found out that I was pregnant he changed his phone line and I was left alone.Now I have a baby boy who I am supposed to take care of with the help of my parents.My parents have made plans for me to go back to school and leave the baby with them.

-According to Florence Mutua, Busia County Women Representative,”Early pregnancies , poor parenting,poverty, lack of quality sex education among teenagers and sexual abuse have been some of the major contributors to increasing cases of school drop outs.
+According to Florence Mutua, Busia County Women Representative,”Early pregnancies, poor parenting, increasing on poverty, lack of quality sex education among teenagers and sexual abuse have been some of the major contributors to increasing cases of school drop outs.

-“Pregnancies among young girls are increasing on a daily basis in Busia County.
+“Pregnancies among you increasing on a daily basis in Busia County.
 This should be a problem to us as parents, leaders and stakeholders and we should seek for a solution.
 Our future is not defined if we don’t educate our children and more so the girl child,” she said

 Mutua further noted that there is need for everyone to speak about it so as to eliminate the stigma and find ways of ensuring the county is a zero tolerance to early pregnancies.